 Bloomberg or Bloomberg News was founded in 1981 by businessman and the former three-term (2002-2013) mayor of New York City, Michael R. Bloomberg.
-Bloomberg is a business-focused news organization headquartered in New York City.
-Bloomberg News is a division of Bloomberg L.P., which also includes a global television network (Bloomberg Television), digital websites, radio stations (Bloomberg Radio), subscription-only newsletters, and three magazines: Bloomberg Magazine, Bloomberg Businessweek, and Bloomberg Markets.
+It is a business-focused news organization headquartered in New York City.
+Bloomberg News is a division of Bloomberg L.P., including a global television network (Bloomberg Television), digital websites, radio stations (Bloomberg Radio), subscription-only newsletters, and three magazines: Bloomberg Magazine, Bloomberg Businessweek, and Bloomberg Markets.

 On November 24, 2019, majority owner Michael Bloomberg announced he is running for President of the United States as a Democratic Party Candidate.
 We will monitor Bloomberg News for changes in reporting and editorial bias based on this decision.
-Further, they announced they will not cover Michael Bloomberg or his Democratic rivals due to the primary Bloomberg News will not investigate Mike Bloomberg or his Democratic rivals during primary.
+Further, they announced they would not cover Michael Bloomberg or his Democratic rivals because the primary Bloomberg News will not investigate Mike Bloomberg or his Democratic rivals during the primary.

 Funded by / Ownership

 Michael R. Bloomberg is the founder and majority owner of Bloomberg LP (The parent company of Bloomberg News).
 According to Investopedia, Bloomberg Terminal (remote software used to access financial information) is the most expensive among financial data providers.
-Bloomberg News started to charge visitors for its content with a metered paywall in 2018, limiting users to view 10 articles per month, and 30 minutes of Bloomberg TV Livestream daily.
-After 10 articles, readers have to become a digital subscriber to have full access.
+Bloomberg News started to charge visitors for its content with a metered paywall in 2018, limiting users to view 10 articles per month and 30 minutes of Bloomberg TV Livestream daily.
+After 10 articles, readers have to become digital subscribers to have full access.

 Analysis / Bias

-A 2014 Pew Research Survey found that 43% of Bloomberg’s audience is consistently or mostly liberal, 28% Mixed and 39% consistently or mostly conservative.
-This indicates that Bloomberg is slightly preferred by a more liberal audience.
+A 2014 Pew Research Survey found that 43% of Bloomberg’s audience is consistently or mostly liberal, 28% Mixed, and 39% consistently or mostly conservative.
+This indicates that a more liberal audience slightly prefers Bloomberg.

 Failed Fact Checks